4 Mistakes Most Parents Make When Responding To Their Kids Bad Behavior: And 4 Generous Ways to Respond Instead

 So next time, your kid does something you deem bad, take a deep breath and remember these four fixes.

-Get my checklists on different strategies to do during life’s hard moments with your kids.
+Check out my parenting guide, Now What?, on different strategies to do during life’s hard moments with your kids.